JAssalis/JAssalis/README.md

 ## Hey there!

-I'm and Finance and Business student at USP, interested in data science and financial markets.
+I'm and Finance and Business student at Universidade de São Paulo (USP), interested in data science and financial markets.

 ###  About